 BitTorrent is a communication protocol and client software that allows peer-to-peer file sharing, mainly popular for movies, music, and software.

 Browser extensions are software modules that provide a web browser with additional features.
-Such extensions can have a variety of use cases, from ad blocker to password management to VPN usage.
-The majority of such extensions for the browser are available for a free download.
+Such extensions can have a variety of use cases, from ad blockers to password management to VPN usage.
+The majority of such extensions for the browser are available for free download.

 The cache or caching, also known as cache memory, is a temporary memory that is available via the processor of a computer.
-Currently, used data is stored here for fast, albeit temporary, retrieval.
+Currently, user data is stored here for fast, albeit temporary, retrieval.